 So we have the Megaman ROM open in our favorite disassembler, the first thing we will need to do is locate either the DMA subroutine, or a subroutine that copies it to HRAM.
 First I’m going to do a search for DMA register and see what we can find.
 Doing so brings up this:

-Huh, that appears to be a DMA transfer subroutine.
-It’s not appearing as a subroutine in my disassembler so I assume it was assembled just like ours is, and they are using the location $C000 for OAM data.
+Huh, that appears to be a DMA transfer subroutine just like ours.
+They are using the location $C000 for OAM data.
 Lets see if we can find the subroutine that copies this to HRAM.

 Getting the address of the first byte for the above assembly code and searching for it brings up the following: